g3nj1z/Jom-Belajar-Hack-Beginner/README.md

 - [DVWA](https://github.com/g3nj1z/web-pentest-beginner-workshop/blob/main/Setup/dvwa.md)

 # Workshops
-The following table is used to as reference for the workshop
+The following table is used to as test project for the workshop

 | Topic | Credit hour |
 |--|--|